About SafeNest

 Water Quality Methodology

-Water quality scores start at 4.0 (perfect) and deduct points based on violations and enforcement actions reported to the EPA’s Safe Drinking Water Information System (SDWIS):
+Water quality scores start at 4.0 (perfect) and deduct points based on violations reported to the EPA’s Safe Drinking Water Information System:

 Toxic Sites Methodology

-Toxic site scores also start at 4.0 and deduct points based on the proximity and severity of hazardous facilities:
+Toxic site scores start at 4.0 and deduct based on proximity and severity of hazardous facilities:

 Data Sources